-3D Secure is a valuable asset in reducing unauthorised card use.
+A 3D Secure chargeback occurs when a transaction is disputed despite passing through 3D Secure authentication.
+3D Secure is still a valuable asset in reducing unauthorised card use.

 Let’s look at what 3DS does and how it benefits you, the merchant.